 The following key figure tables provide an example of safety-related figures for the different versions based on the exemplary assumptions regarding Td and T{proof} .
-Complete data records of safety-related parameters referred to as examples of all variants are available within the exida test report.
 For the relevant parameters with regard to the indications made, refer to the pertaining order-related Declaration of Incorporation.
 If test intervals, MRT or other parameters differ from the values specified here, this will have an impact on the PFD values.
 They can neither be taken from this safety manual nor from the declaration of incorporation, but must be recalculated.